asharifo/facility-scheduler/README.md

 ## For United Nations Internation School of Hanoi

 The program enables users to book time slots in sports facilities around the school.
-The program displays the weekly schedule of the desired facility and curates personalized schedules of each user.
+The program displays the weekly schedule of the desired facility and curates personalized schedules for each user.
 Users will be able to

 - **create** an account,
 - **pick** a free time slot they want to book,